-Property, plant and equipment comprise: operational structures; non-operational land and buildings; fixtures, equipment, vehicles and other assets.
+Property, plant and equipment comprise: operational structures; non-operational land & buildings; fixtures, equipment, vehicles & other assets, and right of use assets.

 Operational structures

 Infrastructure assets are depreciated by writing off their cost, less the estimated residual value, evenly over their useful lives, which range from 5 to 85 years.
 Employee costs incurred in implementing the capital schemes of the Group are capitalised within operational structure assets.